ethannguyen-uts/trackwise-backend/README.md

 ## Introduction

 This is the backend API for Track Wise App using TypeGraphql to serve API functions for the Track Wise web front-end.
-The main purpose of the project is to practice TypeGraphql, Typescript and apply various technologies that I learned for supportting my full stack development journey.
+The main purpose of the project is to practice TypeGraphql, Typescript and apply various technologies that I learned to support my full-stack development journey.
-The project utilizes TypeGraphql advantages like strongly types, no over-fetching and under-fetching problems (compared to REST API)
+The project utilizes TypeGraphql advantages like strong types, no over-fetching, and under-fetching problems (compared to REST API) <br>.
+If you want to visit the front-end, please follow this [link](https://github.com/ethannguyen-uts/trackwise-frontend/).

 ## Technologies